-- Ask a teacher or adult if I can do so before using them - Only use websites that a teacher or adult has told me or allowed me to use - Tell my teacher immediately if: - I select a website by mistake - o I receive messages from people I don't know - o I find anything that may upset or harm me or my friends - Use school computers for school work only - Be kind to others and not upset or be rude to them - Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly - Only use the username and password I have been given - Try my hardest to remember my username and password - Never share my password with anyone, including my friends - Never give my personal information (my name, address or telephone numbers) to anyone without the permission of my teacher or parent/carer - Save my work on the school network - Check with my teacher before I print anything - Log off or shut down a computer when I have finished using it
+- Ask a teacher or adult if I can do so before using them - Only use websites that a teacher or adult has told me or allowed me to use - Tell my teacher immediately if: - o I select a website by mistake - o I receive messages from people I don't know - o I find anything that may upset or harm me or my friends - Use school computers for school work only - Be kind to others and not upset or be rude to them - Look after the school ICT equipment and tell a teacher straight away if something is broken or not working properly - Only use the username and password I have been given - Try my hardest to remember my username and password - Never share my password with anyone, including my friends - Never give my personal information (my name, address or telephone numbers) to anyone without the permission of my teacher or parent/carer - Save my work on the school network - Check with my teacher before I print anything - Log off or shut down a computer when I have finished using it

-I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.
+I agree that the school will monitor my activity on school devices and that there will be consequences if I don't follow the rules.

 Signed (pupil): Date:

 Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
-I agree to the conditions set out above for pupils using the school's ICT systems and internet, and will make sure my child understands these.
+I agree to the conditions set out above for pupils using the school's ICT systems and internet and will make sure my child understands these.
+I understand that these rules and processes still apply if my child takes a school device home and that their activity will continue to be monitored.

-Signed (parent/carer): Date:
+Signed (parent/carer) Date:

-Appendix 2: KS2 suggested acceptable use agreement (pupils and parents/carers)
+Appendix 2: KS2 mandatory acceptable use agreement (pupils and parents/carers)